Soledad O'Brien brings reporting experience to Weinberg talk

 Soledad O’Brien wasn’t so sure about her new co-star.

-It was 1996, and O'Brien was the hose of MSNBC's “The Site,” covering technology and the internet at the dawn of the cyber era.
+It was 1996, and O’Brien was the host of MSNBC’s “The Site,” covering technology and the internet at the dawn of the cyber era.

 Part of her job involved interacting with Dev Null, a virtual reality espresso barista played by tech expert Leo Laporte in a motion capture suit, to answer viewer emails.